A word from our patron, Alan Oke (second in from right):

 Following a successful career as a baritone, Alan made his debut as a tenor in 1992.
 Since then his career has covered much of the tenor repertoire for companies include Glyndebourne Festival Opera; Scottish Opera; Opera North; The Royal Opera House, Covent Garden; English National Opera; Canadian Opera Company and The Metropolitan Opera as well as appearances at the Edinburgh, Aldeburgh, Brighton, Bregenz and Ravenna Festivals and the BBC Proms.

-Our society is a student-run legacy, that introduces young singers into professional performance.
-We collaborate with experts in both directing and musicianship, and encourage performers with any level of experience to join – we’ve all been beginners once.
+Our society has a student-run legacy and introduces young singers into professional performance.
+We collaborate with experts in both directing and musicianship, and encourage performers with any level of experience to join – we’ve all been beginners at some point.
 Each year our team stages two productions, in tandem with spreading opera into the wider community.
 Our singers, whether their ambition is to continue professionally or not, all share a passion for opera, one that proves that it is not a dying art.

 Our March performance is arguably our largest production of the year.
 We audition for a Production Team and cast in September, and rehearsals will usually begin shortly after.
 There are opportunities to be a part of the chorus, or for our more experienced singers, to be a principle role.